 The Good Cause Requirement

 A California Sheriff has broad discretion as provided in Penal Code Section §26150(a) to issue a CCW to those qualified Riverside County citizens that demonstrate both "good cause" and "good moral character."
 These persons are entrusted to carry loaded, concealed firearms into our public places throughout California.
 Examples of such public places include our roadways, movie theaters, shopping centers and malls, grocery stores, and the like throughout California.

 - Complete the

-CCW Application (pdf) and the DOJ Application (pdf) then contact the CCW Unit for an appointment to meet in person.
+CCW Instructions (pdf) and the DOJ Application (pdf) then contact the CCW Unit for an appointment to meet in person.

 - Call the Sheriff's CCW Unit to schedule an interview.
 The interview will determine your need and good cause for the issuance of a CCW permit.
 You must bring the following to your interview:

 If you are successful with your initial interview, you will be instructed to

 - Completed CCW license application.